 Step 1: Cut a cardboard egg carton down the middle and let your little one get busy decorating.
 We like to use markers as they are less messy than paint for this part and the colors show up really well.
 An option here is to add stickers or "jewels" on each segment.

 Step 2: Add the face and pipe cleaner antenna!

-Step 3: Wrap the caterpillar up in a "cocoon."
-To allow it to begin the process of "metamorphosis."
+Step 3: Wrap the caterpillar up in a "cocoon"(aka tissue paper) to allow it to begin the process of "metamorphosis."

 Step 4: Cut a large piece of paper into a "wings" shape and let your little one decorate in anyway they see fit.
 We used water color paints for these wings but have also used crayons, markers and even mosaic wings by gluing small pieces of paper to the larger one.

 Step 5: It's kind of fun to surprise your little one with the final step.
 After they've gone to bed, take the "caterpillar" out of the "cocoon" and using the twist ties fasten the wings onto the caterpillar.
 Voila!
 A butterfly is born!